otsapp/tumor-prediction-pytorch/README.md

 # Predicting Malignant Tumor Diagnosis With Pytorch
 #### Objective
-Exercise in initiating a logistic regression using Pytorch and comparing two common optimser functions when it comes to loss reduction:
+Exercise in initiating a logistic regression using Pytorch and just for fun, demonstrating the speed of Rprop in minimising the cost function vs. stockastic gradient decent (SGD) over a couple of hundred Epochs.

 * Activation function: Sigmoid.
-* Optimiser functions: Stochastic gradient decent & Resilient backpropagation.
+* Optimiser functions: SGD & Rprop.

-Credit to hunkim for the code structure for the exercise: https://github.com/hunkim/PyTorchZeroToAll/blob/master/07_diabets_logistic.py

 #### Dataset
 `https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29`
 * Diagnosis (1 = malignant, 0 = benign).
 * 30 measurements.

-#### Finding
-Rprop apears to be a far more effective method but needs more exploration as to why.
+A nice quick intro on when SGD can be useful: http://ufldl.stanford.edu/tutorial/supervised/OptimizationStochasticGradientDescent/

+Credit to hunkim for the code structure for the exercise: https://github.com/hunkim/PyTorchZeroToAll/blob/master/07_diabets_logistic.py